 High School Direct Admit BSN Nursing Prelicensure

 Mercy College of Ohio offers a Direct Admit Initiative called Direct EDGE (Early Decision Guaranteed Enrollment).
 High School seniors who meet the grade point average (GPA) and ACT or SAT requirements are accepted into the Bachelor of Science in Nursing program to start in the fall following graduation from High School.
-After four semesters of prescribed general education coursework is successfully completed, students begin the nursing coursework.
+After three semesters of prescribed general education coursework is successfully completed, students begin the nursing coursework.

 This option is specifically designed for high school seniors with:

 - A minimum 3.3 grade point average, and